 Chile is an ideal location for this ambitious solar power system project, as it’s committed to clean, sustainable energy sources for its bustling population of 18 million people.
 In fact, the northern end of Chile is the most solar-energy-intensive place in the world.
 The Chilean Ministry of Energy plans on at least 19% of the country’s energy supply to come from the sun by 2050, along with 23% from wind power and 29% hydroelectric.
 Total, the world’s second-ranked solar energy operator, is just the solar company to bring Chile’s dream to fruition.

-Not only will the completed solar plant provide cost-effective energy while optimizing the use of the land, it will also include robotic solar panel cleaning capabilities to reduce water usage by 75% over traditional cleaning methods.
+Not only will the completed solar power system provide cost-effective energy while optimizing the use of the land, but it will also include robotic solar panel cleaning capabilities to reduce water usage by 75% over traditional cleaning methods.
 In hot, dry Chile, that water conservation is precious.

 If an entire country can rely on the sun for its energy needs, you can certainly power up your own home with solar.
-It’s clean, it’s available, it’s cost-effective.
+A solar power system is clean, available, and cost-effective.
 It’s energy straight from the ultimate source: the sun.